-The Asset Manager registered for TOKYO Work-Style Reform Declaration in September 2020 in order to improve the work-life balance of its employees.
-TOKYO Work-Style Reform Declaration is a program operated by the Tokyo Metropolitan Government, sets and announces targets and details of measures to be taken to reduce long working hours and promote the use of annual paid leave and other benefits.
+The Asset Manager has set the goals for work environment in order to improve the work-life balance of its employees.
+The Asset Manager announces targets and details of measures to be taken to reduce long working hours and promote the use of annual paid leave and other benefits.